SaraK-N17/kickstarter-analysis/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
-     1. The highest number of successful theater campaigns on Kickstarter were launched in May, June and July.
+     - The highest number of successful theater campaigns on Kickstarter were launched in May, June and July.
-     2. A similar number of theater campaigns fail each month.
+     - A similar number of theater campaigns fail each month.

 - What can you conclude about the Outcomes based on Goals?
-The campaign goal does not appear to be predictive of the outcome.
+     -The campaign goal does not appear to be predictive of the outcome.
+However, the campaigns with the highest percentage of successful outcomes had goals of less than $1,000.

 - What are some limitations of this dataset?
+      -When filtered down to a subset specific to theater or plays, the data set is fairly small.

 - What are some other possible tables and/or graphs that we could create?